codingcing/llm-truth-latents/README.md

 # Truth and Falsity in LLM's

-Recent publications have successfully extracted cogent 'personas' from large language models, that is certain components of activation space corresponding to traits in the responses of these models.
+Recent publications have successfully extracted cogent 'personas' from large language models, that is, certain components of activation space corresponding to traits in the responses of these models.

 <div align="center">